Flamingo Estate and Kohler create a brutalist monument to bathing in Milan

 'It's a place of ritual – somewhere I go to slow down, reconnect, and be fully present with myself and with nature,' Christiansen tells Wallpaper.
 'It’s deeply personal.
 Reinterpreting it in Milan is about translating that feeling into an entirely different context – bringing a sense of nature-infused calm into the heart of a highly energetic environment.
 It’s less about replicating the original structure, and more about capturing its spirit and sharing that with a large audience on the other side of the world.'

-Surrounded by wild flowers, the Milan bathhouse is clad in weathered metals that blend it sensitively into the courtyard environment.
-Inside, large stained-glass windows filter the sunlight while over 200 wall-mounted Flamingo Estate candles will create a calm, almost church-like interior.
+Surrounded by wild flowers, the Milan bathhouse will be clad in an intonachino plaster finish – an Italian architectural coating that mimics the mineral texture, softness, and weight of concrete but without the mass.
+Inside, large stained-glass windows and over 200 wall-mounted Flamingo Estate candles will create a calm, almost church-like interior.
 Here, visitors will find a new polished-copper edition of Kohler's freestanding enamelled cast iron bath.

 'At Kohler, we’ve been thinking deeply about how design can reconnect people to elemental experiences, water, light, material,' says Han, reflecting on the project's beginnings.
 'When we encountered Richard’s world at Flamingo Estate, it felt like a natural alignment.
 There’s a similar reverence for nature, ritual, and sensory living.
 This project became an opportunity to translate that shared mindset into something spatial and experiential.'